NodebotsCapeTown/NodeCptMeetupAug2014/assignments/Bling and beep.md

 You need to make your Nodebot  road worthy by adding indicators and breaklights.

-Add to your bot
+Add to your bot:
 	* Indicators when your bot turn left or right
 	* Breaklights when stopping - they should go of by themselves
 	* A tooter - make it count!

 ###Blue and Red LED's

-Your bot is in the blue light brigade to protect the VIP's
+Your bot is in the bluelight brigade to protect the VIP's

 Add to your bot:
 	* Blue lights of course!
 Strobing bright ones.
 	* Breaklights when stopping - they should go of by themselves
-	* A siten to match the occasion - to be heard from a far.
+	* A siren to match the occasion - to be heard from a far.

-Once you are done